cutright/DVH-Analytics-Bokeh/install_notes.md

 $ dvh import
 ~~~~
 Assuming all of the previous steps were successful, all dicom files anywhere within your inbox will be imported
-into the SQL database, then organized by patient name and moved to the specified imported folder.
+into the SQL database, then organized by patient ID and moved to the specified imported folder.
 Note that by
 default, the code will not import dicom files with Study Instance UIDs that are already in the database.
-You
-may over-ride any of these default behaviors with any combination of the following optional flags:
- - force-update
- - do-not-organize
- - do-not-move

-For example, the following command will not check for duplicate database entries and will not remove the dicom files
-from the inbox folder:
+You may force the import regardless of UID conflicts by typing:
 ~~~~
-$ dvh import --force-update --do-not-move
+$ dvh import --force-update
 ~~~~
 If you'd like to import from a directory other than the one in your settings:
 ~~~~
-$ dvh import --start-path /someabsolute/directory/name
+$ dvh import --start-path /some-absolute-directory-name
 ~~~~
 ## ROI Name Manager, DB Editor, and Backup & Restore
 Using the 'settings' command will start a Bokeh server and open your default browser to access the ROI Name